-To obtain rapid cooling, all windows must be closed and buttons FLOOR and DEF out.
+To obtain rapid cooling, all windows must be closed.
+Buttons FLOOR and DEF must be released.

-All the air will then be discharged through the four dash outlets which should be fully open.
+The air output will then be discharged through the four dash outlets which should be fully open.

-Note: For rapid removal of condensation from inside glass surfaces, the air conditioner can be switched on even when not required for interior cooling.
+Note: For rapid removal of condensation from inside glass surfaces, the air conditioner can be switched on.
 The air conditioner will dehumidify the air inside the vehicle.